 After graduating from Brown University with a degree in English, Michael traveled the world extensively, studying in Ethiopia and teaching English language in Japan for three years.
 A philanthropist, activist, and active community leader, Michael is an advocate for many social and environmental justice causes advanced by the company, including Fair Trade, organic standards, animal advocacy and ocean conservation.
 He currently sits on the San Diego District Export Council, where he counsels businesses on export processes, commerce education, and advises per his expertise in international trade.

-Michael was born in Los Angeles, California in 1975.
-He lives in Carlsbad, California with his wife Erin and their two children.
+He was born in Los Angeles, California in 1975.
+He lives in Carlsbad, California with his wife Erin and their children Eli and Alora.

 Trudy BronnerChief Financial Officer

 Trudy Bronner is Chief Financial Officer (CFO) of Dr. Bronner’s, the top-selling brand of natural soaps in North America.
 She is the mother of David, Michael, and Lisa Bronner.
 Together, the Bronner family continues to run the 70 year-old, Vista, CA based, personal care company.

 Trudy has served as CFO of Dr. Bronner’s since 1993.
 Upon the death of her father-in-law and company founder, Emanuel Bronner, in 1998, Trudy guided the company onto firm financial footing by coordinating the payment of $2.5 million in inheritance taxes.
 Since that time, she has steered the company through significant financial growth, from generating $4 million in annual revenue in 1998 to over $111 million in 2017.

 Michael MilamChief Operating Officer